 There are opportunities to achieve language lead accreditation process through a nationally recognised accreditation.

-Language leads need to have a passion for driving forward crucial messages and have the enthusiasm and determination to ensure that speech, language and communication (SLC) is considered in all planning, delivery and evaluation of services for the children and families within their care.
+Language leads need to have a passion for driving forward crucial messages around speech, language and communication.
+They need have the enthusiasm and determination to ensure that speech, language and communication is considered in all planning, delivery and evaluation of services for the children and families within their care.